 - Hardwood floor cleaner

-- Floor wax or crayon (optional)
+- Floor wax or hardwood floor crayon (optional)

-First, Vacuum or Sweep Your Floors
+Step 1: Vacuum or Sweep Your Floors

-The first step is to clean up any dust or debris on your floors.
-If opting for an old fashioned broom, pick one with soft bristles and an angled head to get into cracks and crevices without scratching your floors.
-For your vacuum, pick the hard floor setting and gently sweep up any dirt, hair, or dust.
+Once you've gathered your cleaning supplies, it's time to dust off those beautiful floors and bring your room back to life again.
+Get started by cleaning up any dust or debris with a vacuum or broom.
+If you opt for an old-fashioned broom, pick one with soft bristles and an angled head to get into cracks and crevices without scratching your floors.
+For your vacuum, choose the hard floor setting and gently sweep up any dirt, hair, or dust.